vmstavens/sm_pca/README.md

 ```
 Alternatively the notebooks can be opened and executed separately using texteditors like [Visual Studio Code](https://code.visualstudio.com/).

-The Python version applied in this project is `python3`.
+The Python version applied in this project is `Python 3.8.10`.
 You can check your python version in the following manner
 ```bash
 python3 --version
 ```